-§ 227.3640.
-Refusal, Suspension, Revocation of Autonomous Vehicle Testing Permit or Testing Permit Renewal.
+§ 227.40.
+Refusal of Autonomous Vehicle Testing Permit or Testing Permit Renewal.

-The department may refuse an application for an original or a renewal of a Manufacturer's Testing Permit, and may suspend or revoke a Manufacturer's Testing Permit or a Manufacturer's Testing Permit - Driverless Vehicles:
+The department may refuse an application for an original or a renewal of a Manufacturer's Testing Permit or a Manufacturer's Testing Permit - Driverless Vehicles:

-(a) For a violation of Vehicle Code section 38750 or this Article.

-(b) For any act or omission of the manufacturer or one of its agents, employees, contractors, or designees which the department finds makes the conduct of autonomous vehicle testing on public roads by the manufacturer an unreasonable risk to the public.
+- (a) For a violation of Vehicle Code section 38750 or this Article. - (b) For any act or omission of the manufacturer or one of its agents, employees, contractors, or designees which the department finds makes the conduct of autonomous vehicle testing on public roads by the manufacturer an unreasonable risk to the public.